 The longlist, shortlist, and eventual winners reflect the expertise of a seven-member selection committee of library professionals from across the country who work closely with adult readers.
 The annually appointed selection committee includes one member of the American Booksellers Association, three Booklist editors or contributors, and three RUSA members.
 All honored titles are nominated by the members of the selection committee.
 The awards do not accept submissions.

-- Bill Kelly is the Adult Programming Manager for Cuyahoga County (OH) Public Library.
+- Stephen Sposato (chair) is the Content Curation Manager for Chicago Public Library.

 Supporting the Awards